-Many organisation solutions will already be in your home, just waiting for a bit of imagination.
+Many organisational solutions will already be in your home, just waiting to be re-purposed.

 And remember the back of the door!
-This is prime organisational space.
-You could go for a back-of-the-door organiser, which has plenty of pockets for storage, or just attach hooks so you can hang up your gardening gear.
+You could buy a purpose-made organiser, which has plenty of pockets for storage, or just attach a load of hooks so you can hang up your gardening gear.

 Now – make yourself a promise.
 You’ve emptied, planned and tidied your greenhouse to create a well organised space.
 Keep it that way!
 Take five minutes at the end of each gardening session to return everything to its rightful place.
 That way you’ll look forward to spending time there, and your plants will reap the reward.